GuilhermeAlecrim7K/free-pascal-projects/README.md

 Mainly because I work with Delphi and the IDE is not my cup of tea for coding.
 I use other editors like VSCode and Neovim for text editing, code navigation and small dfm file changes.
 I stick to Delphi for debugging and visual development.
 One day, I decided to try and make my life easier by developing a Language Server Client for Object Pascal.
 After some consideration, I decided to employ FPC for that task.
 This repository is the first step towards achieving that.
 Who knows, maybe it'll be helpful to the community as well.

+## Project Structure

+### "Forge" directory

+- Everything you find in this directory was created and developed without the assistance of Lazarus.